MrGuard: A Multilingual Reasoning Guardrail for Universal LLM Safety: Abstract

 \section{Abstract}

 Large Language Models (LLMs) are susceptible to adversarial attacks such as jailbreaking, which can elicit harmful or unsafe behaviors.
-This vulnerability is exacerbated in multilingual setting, where multilingual safety-aligned data are often limited.
+This vulnerability is exacerbated in multilingual settings, where multilingual safety-aligned data is often limited.
 Thus, developing a guardrail capable of detecting and filtering unsafe content across diverse languages is critical for deploying LLMs in real-world applications.
-In this work, we propose an approach to build a multilingual guardrail with reasoning.
-Our method consists of: (1) synthetic multilingual data generation incorporating culturally and linguistically nuanced variants, (2) supervised fine-tuning, and (3) a curriculum-guided Group Relative Policy Optimization (GRPO) framework that further improves performance.
-Experimental results demonstrate that our multilingual guardrail consistently outperforms recent baselines across both in-domain and out-of-domain languages.
-The multilingual reasoning capability of our guardrail enables it to generate multilingual explanations, which are particularly useful for understanding language-specific risks and ambiguities in multilingual content moderation.
+In this work, we introduce a multilingual guardrail with reasoning for prompt classification.
+Our method consists of: (1) synthetic multilingual data generation incorporating culturally and linguistically nuanced variants, (2) supervised fine-tuning, and (3) a curriculum-based Group Relative Policy Optimization (GRPO) framework that further improves performance.
+Experimental results demonstrate that our multilingual guardrail, MrGuard, consistently outperforms recent baselines across both in-domain and out-of-domain languages by more than 15\%.
+We also evaluate MrGuard’s robustness to multilingual variations, such as code-switching and low-resource language distractors in the prompt, and demonstrate that it preserves safety judgments under these challenging conditions.
+The multilingual reasoning capability of our guardrail enables it to generate explanations, which are particularly useful for understanding language-specific risks and ambiguities in multilingual content moderation.

 \textit{Warning: This paper contains potentially harmful examples.}